Colyton

 Colyton has a typical household mix, with a higher-than-average median household size

 Family households account for 75.7% of all households, including 34.1% couples with children, 20.9% couples without children, and 19.2% single parent families.
 Non-family households constitute the remaining 24.3%, with lone person households at 21.8% and group households comprising 2.8%.
-The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.
+The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households